scikit-hep/root_numpy/README.rst

 `tutorial <http://wiki.scipy.org/Tentative_NumPy_Tutorial>`_ to get started.
 NumPy is the fundamental library of the scientific Python ecosystem.
 Using NumPy arrays opens up many new possibilities beyond what ROOT offers.
-For example, convert your TTrees into NumPy arrays and use `SciPy <http://www.scipy.org/>`_ for numerical integration and optimization, `matplotlib <http://matplotlib.org/>`_ for plotting, `pandas <http://pandas.pydata.org/>`_ for data analysis,
+Convert your TTrees into NumPy arrays and use `SciPy <http://www.scipy.org/>`_ for numerical integration and optimization, `matplotlib <http://matplotlib.org/>`_ for plotting, `pandas <http://pandas.pydata.org/>`_ for data analysis,